bitcoin-dot-org/Bitcoin.org/README.md

   - Gives control to the user over moving their funds out of the multi-signature wallet
 - For hardware wallets:
   - Uses the push model (computer malware cannot sign a transaction without user input)
-  - Protect the seed against unsigned firmware upgrades
+  - Protects the seed against unsigned firmware upgrades
   - Supports importing custom seeds
   - Provides source code and/or detailed specification for blackbox testing if using a closed-source Secure Element

 Optional criterias (some could become requirements):

 - Received independent security audit(s)
-- Rotates change addresses
+- Avoid address reuse by rotating change addresses
-- Rotates receiving addresses in the wallet UI
+- Avoid address reuse by rotating receiving addresses in the wallet UI
 - Does not show "received from" Bitcoin addresses in the UI
 - Uses deterministic ECDSA nonces (RFC 6979)
 - If user has no access over its private keys: